couchbase/kv_engine/docs/dcp/documentation/commands/control.md

 provide a stream-id value to all stream-requests.
 Note that once enabled on a producer, it cannot be disabled.

+* `backfill_order` - Tells the server what order the client would like to receive backfills in.
+This option is available only from Couchbase 6.6.
+Possible values are:
+  * `round-robin` - vBuckets should be backfilled in round-robin order, reading a chunk of data from each in turn (default).
+  * `sequential` - vBuckets should be backfilled sequentially - _all_ data from
+  the first vBucket should be read from disk before advancing to the next vBucket.

 The following example shows the breakdown of the message: